If you’re an enterprise website, you need to do dynamic search engine optimization.

 Now, Dick’s is ranking pretty good on Google, so it would be a risky move to go ahead and implement the change across their entire site.

-So instead, they could use dynamic SEO to update one specific section and test from there.
+So instead, they could use it to update one specific section and test from there.

-Maybe they choose the shoes category, or go even narrow and run the test only on Nike shoes.
+Maybe they choose the shoe category, or go even narrow and run the test only on Nike shoes.

 Then, the test title will only display in searches for Nike shoes.